gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Unknown,"
 the bot replied.
-"This one is analyzing the gap in its database.
+"This one has analyzed the gap in its database.
 It is clearly deliberate.
 Something erased the existence of this facility.
 That is unlikely to be good news,"